Alive 35 World Tour

 The tour began on May 9 in the König-Pilsener-Arena in Oberhausen, Germany.
 The South America leg started on April 3 in Chile.
 The tour ended on December 13, 2009, in Pittsburgh after the December 15, 2009 concert in Sault Ste.
-Marie, Ontario was postponed until summer 2010 due to inclement weather.
+Marie was postponed until summer 2010 due to inclement weather.
 The tour went on to gross $30,500,000 and play to over 385,000 fans in sold-out arenas from October to December 2009.
 Gene Simmons stated that part of the tour's success could be attributed to the success of his hit television show, Gene Simmons Family Jewels.

 In the tour program for the band's final tour, Stanley reflected on the tour: